Open-Urantia/.github/README.md

 # Welcome to OpenUrantia on GitHub!

 OpenUrantia is dedicated to making it easier to build with the Urantia Book content.
-Here, you'll find our open-source projects and repositories that contribute to [a brief explanation of what your repositories aim to achieve].
+Our mission is to provide open-source tools and resources that enable developers, researchers, and enthusiasts to explore and integrate the teachings of the Urantia Papers into diverse applications and platforms.

 ## Our Repositories